dpereira/NathanJamesToolbox/README.md

 	>>> # This means that the Master table contains 2 records with SKU 74125

 **Cleans up a string that is formatted as a list**

-Returns a string that contains the following characters: ["'", "[", "]"]
+- Returns a string that contains the following characters: ["'", "[", "]"]

+Example:

 	>>># clean_list_string(str)
 	>>> _airtable = nj.airtableToolbox('abcdefg', 'xyzApiKey')